radiantlogic-v8/documentation-ia-product/documentation/update/02-project-migration.md

 Under "Driver Properties" you will have to re-type your password in order to connect to the database.
 It is recommended to test the connection before clicking "OK".

 Finally, when upgrading from a version 2014 and bellow, a window will detail the configurations created.
 Two in my case FirstSet and SecondSet.
 The default configuration in my case is SecondSet.
-You can find more information about the new configuration features [here]({{site.baseurl}}{% link docs/how-to/configuration/configuration.md %}).

 ![Finalised Configuration](./images/finalisedConfiguration.png "Finalised Configuration")